Machine Learning & Signals Learning

 • Requires analytical or numerical derivative.

 • Non-trivial selection of the optimal value of \(\alpha \).
 Inappropriate selection of \(\alpha \) results in slower convergence (or divergence in extreme cases).
-Typically, \(\balpha _n\) vector may be desirable.
+Typically, \(\balpha _n\) vector with non-equal values may be desirable.

 • Useful only for the function with single (global) minimum, such as MSE minimization.